atomicpapa/obsidian-omi-sync/README.md

 ### Managing Action Items

 - The plugin creates task checkboxes that work with Obsidian's task tracking
-- Use plugins like [Tasks](https://github.com/obsidian-tasks-group/obsidian-tasks) for advanced task management
+- Use plugins like [Tasks](https://github.com/obsidian-tasks-group/obsidian-tasks) or [TaskNotes](https://github.com/callumalpass/tasknotes) for advanced task management
 - Action items are cross-linked to their source memories/conversations

 ## Troubleshooting